stevenwhatever123/GoogleHash2020/README.md

 Bad algorithm for sorting the order for library and books.

-Example C nearly take over an hour to run, but other examples are fine.
+Example C took me a night to run, but other examples are fine.

 In the online qualificaiton round, my team only score 16 marks due to bad management and having a slow start.